haolam98/IOS-App-Development/loginAppWithFB/README.md

-Project is a basic app with LogIn, Sign Up, Sign Out functions featuring the Facebook login feature that allows user to login to the app with their Facebook account
+Project is a basic app with LogIn, Sign Up, Sign Out functions featuring the Facebook login that allows user to login to the app with their Facebook account